ncerva/PodcastJunkie/README.md

 ## User Story
 ```
-As an employee who commutes to work for about an hour everyday,
+As an avid podcast listener,

 I want to be able to search and discover new podcasts by keyword and genre.

 When I search for podcasts, I am given a list of results matching my query.